Hantavirus

 May 2026 Hantavirus Outbreak

-No outbreak-associated cases have been identified in the U.S. VDH believes the risk of this outbreak to the public is low.
+VDH believes the risk of this outbreak to the public is very low.
+Virginians can safely continue with their routine travel as planned.

-• The federal government is coordinating the return of U.S. citizens who are on the ship.
+The federal government coordinated the return of 18 U.S. citizens who were on the ship on May 11.

-• People who have symptoms will be evaluated by healthcare providers.
+• Anyone who develops symptoms will be quickly isolated and evaluated by healthcare providers.

 VDH is closely monitoring this situation.
 To date, one Virginia traveler disembarked the ship before the outbreak was identified.
 This person has returned home and is currently under public health symptom monitoring.
-To protect the privacy of this person, VDH will not share more details about this individual.
+If other exposed Virginia residents return to Virginia, VDH will monitor their health and advise them on public health precautions to protect themselves and others.
+To protect privacy, VDH will not share more details about exposed people.
 Information about this outbreak is changing quickly.
 VDH will update this website as we learn new information

 About Andes Virus Infection